Cray-HPE/docs-csm/introduction/csm_overview.md

 [System Security and Authentication](../operations/security_and_authentication/System_Security_and_Authentication.md).

 Review the API documentation in the supplied container before attempting to use the API services.
 This container is generated with the release using the most current API descriptions in OpenAPI 2.0 format.
-Since this file serves as both an internal definition of the API contract and the external documentation of the API function, it is the most up-to-date reference available.
+Because this file serves as both an internal definition of the API contract and the external documentation of the API function, it is the most up-to-date reference available.